Is There a Grace Period for Getting Insurance on a New Car?

-A Typical Grace Period is 7 to 30 Days
+A Typical Grace Period for Car Insurance is 7 to 30 Days

 In other words, you have seven to 30 days to inform your car insurance company that you purchased a new vehicle.
 You need to alert your car insurance company within this grace period to avoid a lapse in insurance coverage.

 Typically, the seven to 30 day grace period assumes that you’re replacing your older vehicle with the newer vehicle.

-Some Grace Periods Only Last a Few Days or a Few Hours
+Some New Car Insurance Grace Periods Only Last a Few Days or a Few Hours

 Some car insurance companies will automatically extend policy coverage to a new vehicle.
 However, this coverage is extremely limited: it will only last 2 to 4 days, for example, and it only covers the drive from your car dealership to your home.